substantic/rain/docs/guide/install.rst

     from which that ``rain start`` is executed.

 **-S**
   Serves for reserving a CPU on server node.
-If remote worker detects that it is running on the same machine as server then it is executed with ``--cpus=-1``.
+If remote governor detects that it is running on the same machine as server then it is executed with ``--cpus=-1``.